arcuri82/web_development_and_api_design/README.md

 Slides just give high level overviews: most of the explanations will be directly in the code as comments.

-*WARNING*: this repository is currently under major restructuring, and several resources are still missing (e.g., PDFs of slides and exercises).

 ## Lessons